-Using a spinal anesthesia also greatly reduces the mental perception of pain, as the pain returns gradually after surgery, giving the mind time to accommodate and generate your own endorphins which are ( morhpine like substance that your body creates when it senses trauma or pain).
-The spinal is so much SAFER than a general anesthesia, because you continue to breathe on your own, without the need for paralytic medications and a machine to breathe for you through a tube.
+Using a spinal anesthesia also greatly reduces the mental perception of pain, and as the pain returns gradually after surgery, it allows the mind time to accommodate to the pain by and generating the body’s own endorphins ( morhpine like substance that your body creates when it senses trauma or pain).
+The spinal anesthesia is SAFER than a general anesthesia, because you continue to breathe on your own, without the need for paralytic medications and a machine to breathe for you through a tube.
 The bottom line is – there is more to the success of a knee replacement then the surgery itself.
 You need to find a qualified expert – just like you would for any important procedure you might want to have done – Ask your surgeon if he has done a Joint Replacement Fellowship, and how many joints a year he does.
 Expert total knee surgeons will do over 100 procedures a year, and their results have been shown to be better ( practice makes perfect! ).
-Dr. Kozinn has been doing 200 to 300 total knees a year for over 20 years – now that is called : EXPERIENCE !
+Dr. Kozinn has been doing 200 to 300 total knees a year for over 20 years – and that is called : EXPERIENCE